Pascati/EldoriaNotes/content/Sessions/Session 19.md

 	- Vallen says that he talked to [[Investigator Teasley]] last night and came to that conclusion
 		- Camille and Kaya admit to eavesdropping on him
 		- He's chill with it, but admits to eavesdropping on everyone else's conversations
 			- CAMILLE'S LIKE??
 AND HE'S LIKE "DON'T DIG UP THE PAST".
-THEY CONNECT THE DOTS AND REALIZE THAT HE WAS FOLLOWING THEM TO [[LYCORIS]]
+THEY CONNECT THE DOTS AND REALIZE THAT HE WAS FOLLOWING THEM TO [[Lycoris]]
 - Kaya asks Vallen about our next mission
 	- He hasn't heard anything about it :(
 	- CJ ASKS FOR EVERYONE'S PASSIVE INSIGHT